What is the UK Marine Strategy?

 To achieve GES of UK waters by 2020 a marine strategy was developed and adopted by UK Governments.
 The UK marine strategy is revised and updated every 6 years.

 In May 2019 an assessment of progress towards GES was published by UK Governments, the assessment showed that of the 15 indicators for determining GES of UK waters, only 4 have been met: eutrophication, contaminants, contaminants in seafood, and changes in hydrographical conditions.
 5 have been partially met: cetaceans, seals, pelagic habitats, food webs, and noise pollution.
 6 have not been met: birds, fish, litter, benthic habitats, non-indigenous species, commercial fish and shellfish.

-As part of this assessment, a six-week consultation has also been launched.
-The consultation sets out proposals for updating the UK Marine Strategy Part 1, published in 2012.
-The consultation document also sets out revised targets and indicators that will be used over the next 6 years to progress towards achieving GES.
+As part of this assessment, a six-week consultation was carried out.
+The consultation set out proposals for updating the UK Marine Strategy Part 1, published in 2012.
+The consultation document also set out revised targets and indicators that will be used over the next 6 years to progress towards achieving GES.

 The Northern Ireland Marine Task Force, through the Environment Links UK (ELUK), submitted a response to the consultation.
 To view the ELUK response click below: